Operations and policy information during COVID-19

 *This may not apply to certain trips with unique accommodation arrangements.
 Please see specific trip information for more details.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 This trip is rated 3+, moderate to strenuous, on a scale of 1-5 (5 being the most strenuous).
 We hike full days through spectacular mountainous terrain.
 Most days include long elevation gains and losses ranging from 1,000 to 3,400 feet; hiking duration ranging from three to five hours, and mileage ranging from 5.5 to 8.5 miles.
-Most hiking is between 5,000 and 8,000 feet.
+Hiking is at elevations up to 7,470'.

 Most Convenient Arrival Airport:Innsbruck Airport, Innsbruck, Austria (airport code INN)